Accounting for Freelancers and FIEs in Estonia

 How to Prepare for an EMTA Information Request

-• Keep your income and expense register current and fully reconciled to bank statements
+• Keep your income and expense register current and fully reconciled to bank statements at all times

-• Maintain a separate folder for each business expense category
+• Maintain a separate folder for each business expense category with receipts filed chronologically

-• Document the business purpose of every deduction at the time of purchase
+• Document the business purpose of every deduction at the time of purchase — not retrospectively

-• Keep copies of all client contracts and project briefs
+• Keep copies of all client contracts and project briefs that establish the commercial basis for income

-• Respond to EMTA within the stated deadline — do not ignore notices
+• Respond to EMTA within the stated deadline — do not ignore notices or ask for extensions without valid reason

 Section 7 — Tools, Software, and Workflow for FIE Bookkeeping

-What to use, how to structure your monthly routine, and when to move beyond a spreadsheet
+What to use, how to structure your monthly routine, and when to move beyond a spreadsheet.

-Tool Best For Cost Key Feature
+Tool Best For Cost Key Feature Key Limitation

-EMTA e-Tax portal Filing returns and monitoring tax position Free Direct EMTA integration; pre-fills return
+EMTA e-Tax portal Filing returns and monitoring tax position Free Direct EMTA integration; pre-fills return Not a bookkeeping tool — only for filing

 The Ideal Monthly FIE Bookkeeping Routine